ajnelson/regxml_extractor/INSTALL.md

 In Linux, `/usr` replaces `/opt`.

-### Package summary

-All of the following packages will need to be installed (software that require these are noted below):

-* Fedora Core 16, 17: python-dateutil gcc libxml2-devel python-devel gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
-* Ubuntu 12:04: automake libxml2-dev python-dev g++ libtool openjdk-7-jdk libxml2-utils libssl-dev
-* OS X 10.6.8 Server MacPorts: ocaml pkgconfig getopt
-* OS X 10.7.4 Desktop MacPorts: automake autoconf libtool ocaml pkgconfig getopt

-For development or building from Git, these packages are also necessary:

-* Fedora Core 16: git libtool gettext-devel autopoint ocaml automake
-* Fedora Core 17: git libtool gettext-devel ocaml automake
-* Ubuntu 12:04: git libtool autopoint ocaml autoconf python-dateutil gettext
-* OS X 10.6.8 Server MacPorts: (Nothing more needed)
-* OS X 10.7.4 Desktop MacPorts: (Nothing more needed)

 ### Hivex

 A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch '`regxml`'.
 Package dependencies are equivalent to the [upstream hivex](https://github.com/libguestfs/hivex.git).

 Building in OS X is a slight bit trickier.
 You can skip to the OS X subsection and ignore the Linux instructions.

-To build hivex from a tarball, you must have the following packages installed (assuming a default environment for the named distros):
+To build Hivex from a tarball, you must have the following packages installed (assuming a default environment for the named distros):

 * Fedora Core 16, 17: gcc libxml2-devel python-devel
 * Ubuntu 12.04: libxml2-dev python-dev